Editor's Note: Apple has released a new version of this laptop. See our full MacBook Pro 14-inch 2023 review with M2 Pro and M2 Max chips.

 That said, it's also $700 more than the 13-inch MacBook Pro with M1, which went without an update this year.
 For your two Gs you get the M1 Pro system-on-chip with an 8-core CPU (6 performance cores, 2 efficiency cores) and a 14-core GPU, 512GB of storage and 16GB of RAM.

 The 14-inch MacBook Pro ships the week of October 25, 2021, alongside the MacBook Pro 16-inch (2021).
 Delays, though, are already piling up as demand skyrockets.
+These have only become worse with recent lockdowns and protests in China, so you may be in for up to an eight-week wait if you buy right now.

 We really wish the lower-end 13-inch MacBook Pro had been updated along with these new models.
 That MacBook Pro is very similar to the MacBook Air, and there is a $1,000 gap between the MacBook Air and the new 14-inch MacBook Pro.